s-nam/UniversalRobots/README.md

 4. Installation of Robotiq 2F gripper ([Go](./Installation_guides/02_Robotiq_2F_gripper/README.md))

     > It is quite difficult to find an official way to install/control a Robotiq 2F gripper on ROS Noetic.
 You can find the know-how that I did.

+5. Linking a Robotiq 2F gripper to UR10 for Moveit ([Go](./Installation_guides/02_Robotiq_2F_gripper/Create_URDF.md))

+    > This tutorial will guide you on how to attach a Robotiq 2F gripper to the end effector of UR10 in the virtual simulation environment.